Invariant Grassmannians and a K3 surface with an action of order 192*2: Finding intersections with prescribed symmetry

 where $(x_0,\ldots,x_5)$ is a basis for the dual space of $F^6$.
-Note that these bases are chosen in such a way that the actions of $E$ on each of them have the same matrix forms.
-We know that any 3-dimensional submodule of $\text{Sym}^2M^{\vee}$ is then generated by a linear combination of $w_1$ and $w_2$ (\cref{theo:ge}).
+Note that these bases are chosen in such a way that the actions of $E$ on each of them have the same matrix representations.
+We know that any $3-$dimensional submodule of $N$ is then generated by a linear combination of $w_1$ and $w_2$ (\cref{theo:ge}).
 However, it is easy to see that the ideals respectively generated by $w_1$ and $w_2$ do not define smooth varieties.
-Now let $\lambda\in F^{\times}$.
-Then, the ideal generated by $w_1 + \lambda w_2$ defines a variety $S_{\lambda}$ which is by construction a K3 surface, and for distinct non-zero $\lambda_1\neq \lambda_2$, it is clear that $S_{\lambda_1}$ and $S_{\lambda_2}$ are $G$-equivarantly isomorphic.
-In this case, we say that $\{S_{\lambda}\}_{\lambda \in F^{\times}}$ is a \emph{1-dimensional $G$-isotrivial family}.
-Therefore, up to equivariance, this K3 surface is unique and given by $S := S_1$ in \cref{theo:mainth}.
+Now let $\lambda\in \mathbb{C}^{\times}$.
+The ideal generated by $w_1 + \lambda w_2$ defines a variety $S_{\lambda}$ which is by construction a K3 surface.
+Moreover, for distinct non-zero $\lambda_1\neq \lambda_2$, the projective change of coordinates

+commutes with the action of $G$ on $\mathbb{P}^5_\mathbb{C}$ and it maps $S_{\lambda_2}$ to $S_{\lambda_1}$, which are therefore $G-$equivariantly isomorphic K3 surfaces.
+In this case, we say that $\{S_{\lambda}\}_{\lambda \in \mathbb{C}^{\times}}$ is a \emph{$1-$dimensional $G-$isotrivial family}.
+As expected, up to equivariance, this K3 surface is unique and given by $S := S_1$ in \cref{theo:mainth}.
 Finally, to ensure that $S$ corresponds to the case 77b in \cite{bh20}, we need that the subgroup $G_s$ of automorphisms of $G$ acting symplectically on $S$ is isomorphic to the group $T_{192}$.
 We use the following lemma, which is a direct consequence of the mentioned result of Mukai: